banana-piecake/DESCENT/README.md

 honestly jst trying to get this shipped so certain things will be scrapped (marked with SCRAPPED)

-update fracture and ice dagger to be incompatable with lunge, update all inherent enchantments to be exclusive to diamonds or smthng so they cannot be combined with regular items

 SCRAPPED - voidtouched trident